 1. The remittances that you are receiving are a privilege, not an entitlement.

 The meanings of entitlement and privilege are often interchanged, especially when an OFWs family is under the “monthly remittance setting.”
-With this kind of setup, a member or two from the family work abroad and their remittances are the main, or even the only, source of income in the household.
+With this kind of setup, a member or two from the family work abroad and their remittances are the

 Most often than not, the family members left behind see themselves as entitled to the money that their OFW relatives send back, and this is where the problem starts.